What is intermittent fasting? Does it work?

 Disclaimer: I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
-Your purchase helps support my work in bringing you real information about health and my stories as a father.
 Also, please note that nothing stated within this article should be construed as medically-sound advice.
 Always consult a physician prior to starting any diet or exercise routine.

 A few years ago, I read a book called Food Rules, by Michael Pollan.
 It’s several dozen food wisdoms, collected from tradition and science.
 One of the things that stood out was his ultimate takeaway: eat whole foods, mostly plants, and don’t eat all day, every day (I’m paraphrasing).

 Basically, try out intermittent fasting every once in a while.